 HUM379: Cognitive Neuroscience

-The object of study of the Cognitive Neuroscience group is cognitive neuroscience, a field of research into the brain basis of human cognition, including attention, perception, consciousness and social cognition.
+The Cognitive Neuroscience group studies the neural basis of human cognition, including attention, perception, consciousness, and social cognition.

-The members of the group collaborate with neuropsychologists from the Hospital de San Rafael in Granada, which facilitates the application of the results to clinical practice.
+Group members collaborate with neuropsychologists at Hospital de San Rafael in Granada, which facilitates the transfer of research findings to clinical practice.

-The research topics in the group are very broad.
-It has multiple national and international research programs in the fields of cognitive control, attention, perception (uni and multimodal), time processing, and affective and social neuroscience.
+The group’s research interests are broad, encompassing multiple national and international projects in cognitive control, attention, perception (both unimodal and multimodal), time processing, and affective and social neuroscience.

 Coordinator: Juan Lupiáñez | jlupiane@ugr.es